 These won’t become one more thing on your “to do” list.

-The franchisor’s goal is to have creative campaigns bringing in customers, so they also reap the benefit in terms of fees from franchisees.
+The franchisor’s goal is to have creative campaigns and marketing materials bringing in customers, so they also reap the benefit in terms of fees from franchisees.

 5. The franchise has the staff to do research and follow trends.